Ketamine Therapy: Can it Fix Depression?

 | |

 Ketamine is an anesthetic (pain reliever) with hallucinogenic effects.
-It was approved by the Food and Drug Administration (FDA) in 1970 as an anesthetic, but there are an increasing number of medical studies on the use of ketamine as a psychotherapy for depression and other mental conditions like PTSD.
+It was approved by the Food and Drug Administration (FDA) in 1970 as an anesthetic, but there are an increasing number of clinical studies on the use of ketamine as psychotherapy for depression and other mental conditions like post-traumatic stress disorder (PTSD).

 But is ketamine actually proven to be effective for relieving depression and other mental conditions?
-Is the drug unsafe?
+Is the drug safe?
 Does it cause side effects?
 And how do real users describe its effects?

-A recent clinical trial tested ketamine therapy’s effects on depression, and compared the results with patients taking a popular pharmaceutical antidepressant.
-The researchers found that one single ketamine infusion was more effective than the pharma drug, and sustained infusions (3x weekly over the course of 2 weeks) provided additional benefit.
+The researchers found that one single ketamine infusion was more effective than the pharma antidepressant drug, and sustained infusions (3x weekly over the course of two weeks) provided additional benefit.

-Medical trials as far back as the year 2000 show ketamine to be effective for depression, with the linked study finding a ketamine IV to be significantly more effective in treating depression than placebo.
+Medical trials as far back as the year 2000 show ketamine to be effective for depression, with the linked study finding ketamine IV therapy to be significantly more effective for treating depression than placebo.

-A meta-study published in the Current Topics in Medicinal Chemistry journal assessed many individual trials on ketamine and depression, and found the therapy to be effective in reducing average depression scores.
-The reviewers noted that ketamine therapy was especially effective for patients who didn’t respond to pharmaceutical antidepressants.
+A meta-study published in the Current Topics in Medicinal Chemistry journal documented that ketamine therapy was especially effective in patients who didn’t respond to pharmaceutical antidepressants.

-The study authors of the above-linked review also found that ketamine was more effective for patients with depression and overlapping bipolar disorder compared to major depression alone.
+The study authors of the above-linked review also noted that ketamine was more effective in patients with depression and overlapping bipolar disorder, compared to major depression alone.

-We will conclude that ketamine appears effective for treating major depression when applied in a clinical setting.
+We will conclude that ketamine appears to be effective for treating major depression when applied in a clinical setting.

 What is Ketamine and How Does it Work?